Elizabeth Gould (illustrator): Life and artistic career

-Her early illustrations have been described as stiff, but subsequently improved with experience.
-They remained quite formal compositions due to their use in ornithological classification.
+Elizabeth's early illustrations have been described as stiff, but they improved with experience.
+They are quite formal compositions, due to their use in ornithological classification.

-The Goulds and the oldest of their surviving 4 children travelled to Australia in 1838.
-Elizabeth spent much of her time in Hobart as a guest of Jane Franklin.
-While John travelled extensively collecting specimens, Elizabeth drew and painted specimens.
-Her brother Charles Coxen also immigrated to Australia, where he and his wife Elizabeth Coxen, who were also interested in natural history, became members of the Queensland Philosophical Society.
+The Goulds and the oldest of their surviving four children travelled to Australia in 1838.
+Elizabeth spent much of her time in Hobart as a guest of British explorer Jane Franklin.
+John travelled extensively collecting specimens and Elizabeth drew and painted them.
+Her brother Charles Coxen also migrated to Australia, where he and his wife Elizabeth Coxen, who were also interested in natural history, became members of the Queensland Philosophical Society.

-While in Australia, Elizabeth made hundreds of drawings from specimens for the publications Birds of Australia and A Monograph of the Macropodidæ, or Family of Kangaroos, as well as illustrations for the ornithology volume of Charles Darwin’s Zoology of the Voyage of HMS Beagle.
+While in Australia, Elizabeth made hundreds of drawings from specimens for the publications Birds of Australia and A Monograph of the Macropodidæ, or Family of Kangaroos, as well as illustrations for the ornithology volume of Charles Darwin's Zoology of the Voyage of HMS Beagle.

 She bore one son while living in Australia, and gave birth to their eighth child when they returned to England in 1840.
 Elizabeth did not live to see the completion of her research, dying of puerperal fever shortly after the birth of her last child.